ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

       //=> [1,[2,3,4,5]]

 Gathering works with parameters!
-This is very useful indeed, and we'll see more of it in a moment.[^rest]
+This is very useful indeed, and we'll see more of it in a moment.`1`

-[^rest]: Gathering in parameters has a long history, and the usual terms are to call gathering "pattern matching" and to call a name that is bound to gathered values a "rest parameter."
+>`1` Gathering in parameters has a long history, and the usual terms are to call gathering "pattern matching" and to call a name that is bound to gathered values a "rest parameter."
 The term "rest" is perfectly compatible with gather: "Rest" is the noun, and "gather" is the verb.
 We *gather* the *rest* of the parameters.

 ## Self-Similarity
 > Recursion is the root of computation since it trades description for time.—Alan Perlis, [Epigrams in Programming](http://www.cs.yale.edu/homes/perlis-alan/quotes.html)

 In [Arrays and Destructuring Arguments](#arraysanddestructuring), we worked with the basic idea that putting an array together with a literal array expression was the reverse or opposite of taking it apart with a destructuring assignment.